superfluid-finance/protocol-monorepo/packages/ethereum-contracts/README.md

 If you're building a dapp using existing protocol or Super Token contracts, then you should use [`@superfluid-finance/js-sdk`](/packages/js-sdk).
 [Here](https://docs.superfluid.finance/superfluid/networks/networks) you can find a list of networks where the Superfluid protocol is already deployed.

 If you're building a smart contract that uses Superfluid protocol, or even your own [SuperApp](https://docs.superfluid.finance/), then great!
 This is definitely the place to be.

 ### Installation

+Prerequisites: You need node.js v12+ and yarn installed.

+Once you have set up your project, cd into its base directory and add the npm package:

 ```sh
 $ yarn add @superfluid-finance/ethereum-contracts